The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Fine Line tattoos remain one of Brooklyn’s signature styles because they feel personal, wearable, and timeless.

-Traditional tattoos never left Brooklyn.
-Their bold lines, classic color palette, and symbolic imagery feel right at home in a borough that values authenticity and culture.
-Traditional tattoos carry history, not just tattoo history, but personal history.
+Traditional tattoos have never left Brooklyn.
+Their bold lines, classic color palettes, and symbolic imagery feel right at home in a borough that values authenticity and culture.
+Traditional tattoos carry history—not just tattoo history, but personal history as well.

 Anchors, tigers, hearts, daggers, ships, and swallows represent identity, strength, love, and experience.
-Brooklyn clients appreciate tattoos that say something real.
+Brooklyn clients appreciate tattoos that convey something real.

-Traditional tattoos still appeal to Brooklyn clients because they:
+Traditional tattoos continue to appeal to Brooklyn clients because they:

 Hold cultural weight